What’s better than waking up with a full-bodied cup of dark-roast coffee?

 How Do You Brew Sunset Lake’s CBD Coffee?

 You can brew our CBD coffee with any traditional method— drip, French press, pour-over, but we do recommend avoiding paper filters as they can filter out a portion of CBD before it reaches your cup.
 We recommend using reusable, metal mesh filters.

 Our CBD coffee availability is subject to change.
 Because we work with a local small-batch roaster, the availability of single-origin sourced beans changes.
 This does allow us to introduce new and exciting limited releases constantly— each with its own flavor profile and mouthfeel.

 We make our CBD coffee with help from Good Luck Coffee Roasters.
-With their extensive coffee sourcing network, roasting knowledge, and our determination, we’ve dialed in a roast that gave us a nice morning dose of CBD and tasted amazing.
+With their extensive coffee sourcing network, roasting knowledge, and determination, we’ve dialed in a roast that gave us a nice morning dose of CBD and tasted amazing.